New study ranks Wichita as No. 1 affordable college town in the nation

 WICHITA, Kan.
-(KSNW) – For full time WSU student Idalia Gomez who has three teenage sons, the low cost of living in wichita is something she says she took into consideration when choosing what college to attend.
+(KSNW) – For full time Wichita State University student Idalia Gomez, who has three teenage sons, the low cost of living in Wichita is something she says she took into consideration when choosing what college to attend.

 Since Gomez has a family, she chooses to live off campus.
 The affordability of housing she said helps ease the cost of college.